 Psychological treatments are conventionally delivered face-to-face, either one-on-one or in a group setting.
 A leading example of a charity in the developing world providing these types of intervention is StrongMinds, which offers interpersonal group therapy to women in Uganda.
 Such treatments can also be effectively delivered electronically, either via computers or smartphones.
 As this doesn’t require human interaction, it could potentially be very cheap and scalable.

-The best known chemical treatments are antidepressants.
-Despite controversy, evidence shows they are effective (more so for severe than mild or moderate depression), although they seem to function like painkillers, treating the symptoms without removing the underlying cause(s).
-This explains why cognitive treatments, unlike antidepressants, reduce the rates of relapse.
+Antidepressants have a recovery rate of about 50 %, similar to CBT .
+Evidence shows they are more effective for severe than mild or moderate depression.
+Anti-depressants function like painkillers, treating the symptoms without removing the underlying cause(s) so, unlike cognitive treatments, do not reduce the rates of relapse.

 Direct (electrical) treatments